divyamittal-rgb/Mini-Bank-Management-System-Python/README.md

 🏦 Mini Bank Management System (Python - OOP)
 📌 Project Overview
 This is a console-based banking system developed using Python and Object-Oriented Programming principles.
-The system allows             dministrators to manage customer accounts efficiently with persistent data storage.
+The system allows             administrators to manage customer accounts efficiently with persistent data storage.

 🚀 Features
  ~ Create new bank account